Sore Throat, How to Treat it with Natural Medicine

 Your Best Treatment for Sore Throat

-For common viral sore throats, use home remedies, including saltwater gargling and supplementing with zinc.
+For common viral sore aching, use home remedies, including saltwater gargling and supplementing with zinc.
 If you’re prone to sore throats, take an S. salivarius K12 supplement daily during the winter months to reduce your risk of throat infections.
 Use herbal extracts like Echinacea, Isastis, or Andrograhis for an even stronger effect during active infections.

 Herbal remedies work most of the time for common sore throats, but don’t underestimate the potential consequences of strep throat.
 If your sore throat is super painful and accompanied by high fever, see a doctor for diagnosis and treatment.